24/7 Emergency Services (855) 591-0128 Find A Location

 To flush the toilet when there is no running water, try the following:

 1. Fill a 4-litre bucket with water and keep it by the toilet.
-This water could come from many places, such as a helpful neighbour, rainwater collection, etc.
+This water could come from many places, such as a helpful neighbor, rainwater collection, etc.

 Related Topic: 3 Ways to Manually Flush a Toilet